A geometric Elliott invariant and noncommutative rigidity of mapping tori: Main results and applications

-For example, in the case that $G$ is a nilpotent Lie group, Theorem \ref{thm:classgeneral} applies to the case where $H$ is a finitely generated, infinite, nilpotent group by virtue of \cite[Theorem E]{gwz:rokhlin} and the proof of $\mathcal{Z}$-stability as a consequence of finite nuclear dimension.
-A specific example is given by choosing $(H,G)$ as $(H_3(\Z),H_3(\R))$, consisting of the discrete and continuous Heisenberg groups.
+For example, in the case that $(H,G)$ is a pair where $G$ is a nilpotent Lie group and $H$ is a finitely generated, infinite, nilpotent subgroup, Theorem \ref{thm:classgeneral} applies by virtue of \cite[Corollary 7.6]{gwz:rokhlin} and the proof of $\mathcal{Z}$-stability as a consequence of finite nuclear dimension.
+A specific example is given by $(H,G)=(H_3(\Z),H_3(\R))$, the pair consisting of the discrete and continuous Heisenberg groups.

 On the other hand, there exist many pairs $(H,G)$ where $G$ is simply connected and non-nilpotent.
-Under the Bianchi classification of solvable non-nilpotent Lie groups, the group $6_0$ (the isometry group of $\mathrm{Solv}$ geometry as in Thurston's classification of model geometries) has cocompact lattices that correspond to compact Riemannian $3$-manifolds whose universal cover is isometric to $\mathrm{Solv}$ geometry \cite{bock:solv}.
+Under the Bianchi classification of solvable non-nilpotent Lie groups, the group $6_0$ (the isometry group of $\mathrm{Solv}$ geometry as in Thurston's classification of model geometries) has cocompact lattices that correspond to compact Riemannian $3$-manifolds whose universal cover is isometric to $\mathrm{Solv}$ geometry \cite[Section 5]{bock:solv}.
 Similarly, the group $7_0$ (a subgroup of the full isometry group of Euclidean geometry) admits as cocompact lattices the $3$-dimensional crystallographic groups.